Rotarians are well-positioned to help create employment opportunities for people who have a disability.

-Rotarians who are not in a position to hire can support Rotary at Work BC through introductions to business colleagues and acquaintances, participating in our education programs or by speaking at public forums.
+Rotarians who are not in a position to hire can support Rotary at Work BC through introductions to business colleagues and acquaintances, participating in our education programs or by speaking at public forums or at a Club Meeting.

 What can I do as an individual Rotarian?